 What cannot be mixed with lithium chloride?

-1. Active metals
+1. From what I've seen, Active metals

-Active metals (such as aluminum, zinc, magnesium, etc.) are one of the substances that cannot be mixed with lithium chloride.
-Lithium chloride readily reacts violently with these metals in a humid environment, releasing hydrogen gas and forming the corresponding metal chlorides.
-This reaction not only generates a lot of heat, but can also cause sparks or explosions, especially in industrial environments.
+Active metals (such as aluminum, zinc, magnesium, etc. But In particular ) are one of the substances that is able tonot be mixed with lithium chloride.
+Lithium chloride readily reacts violently with these metals in a humid ecological stability, releasing hydrogen gaseous and forming the corresponding metal chlorides.
+Furthermore This interaction not only generates a lot of heat, however is able to also result in sparks or explosions, especially in manufacturing environments.
 Therefore, when handling lithium chloride, contact with any metal powder or debris must be avoided, especially under high humidity conditions.

 3. Organic compounds